| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 determine the range of wavelengths set as boundaries of the returned

-object; far-red in not defined by "ISO"
+waveband object; far-red in not defined by "ISO" standard

 definitions based on human colour vision, and included under red;

-are non-standard but used in plant
+"Sellaro", "Broad" and "Apogee" are non-standard but used in plant

-are non-standard but
+sciences; "RedEdge20" and "RedEdge40" are non-standard but

 frequently used in remote sensing.

 In plant photobiology the definitions proposed by Prof. Harry Smith are the most widely used, specially to compute a red to far-red photon ratio relevant to phytochrome photoreceptors.
 However, other authors have used different definitions in their publications.
 "Smith10" (725-735 nm), "Smith20" (720-740 nm), "Inada" (700-800 nm), "Warrington" (700-850 nm), and "Sellaro" (700-750 nm).
+"Apogee" is a definition given by a sensor manufacturer that matches "Smith20" for far-red.

 Other definitions used in remote sensing.
 For example the "red edge" is to detect the condition of vegetation based on light reflectance by green vegetation.
 These bands are centred at the reflectance transition in the far-red band (725 nm), and here we define "RedEdge40" (705-745 nm) and "RedEdge20" (715-735 nm).